emilyireland3/intro-to-programming/instructor/notes/week1/questions-to-answer.md

 # List of Questions to Answer

-- .NET? .NET Core?
-WTH?
+- What are records? (vs. classes)
-- Solutions?
-Projects?
+- What are "properties"